Aspie96/blog/content/posts/free-speech.md

 Content-neutral free-speech platforms that only remove that which would otherwise threaten their functionality, utility or existence (such as spam and illegal material) do exist.
 Censorship-resistant options based on [open source]({{< ref "free-software" >}}) software and decentralized communication protocols are also available.

-Some online platforms make it easier than others to speak anonymously.
+Some platforms make it easier than others to speak anonymously.
 This allows users to express themselves without fear of social or professional repercussions.
 Many people may need this protection.
 Consider, for example, those living in oppressive religious environments: an apostate in an Islamic theocracy or a gay boy in a family of Christian fundamentalists.
 Anonymity can shield them while they share their personal experiences and interact with others like them.

 ## Censorship by thugs